Luis tiene azúcar en la sangre.

 Sr. León: Ahora que Ud. lo dice...
 Sí, la ropa le está quedando más floja y siempre tiene como sueño.

 (Now that you say it...
-Yes, the clothing is fitting him more loosely and always he has, like, sleepiness.)
+Yes, the clothes are fitting him more loosely and he always has, like, sleepiness.)
 Note: "Quedar" more commonly means "to remain," but can be used as above when discussing clothing.
 Although "sueño" literally means "dream," it is used commonly as above also.

 Dra.
 Baylor: Esos parecen síntomas de diabetes.
 Le vamos a hacer exámenes para confirmar el diagnóstico.

-(Those seem symptoms of diabetes.
-We are going to do to him examinations for to confirm the diagnosis.)
+(Those seem to be symptoms of diabetes.
+We are going to do tests to confirm the diagnosis.)
 Note: The word "le" is the indirect object, meaning "to him" in this sentence.

 Sr. León: ¿Eso es grave, doctora? ¿Se va a curar?